rauc/rauc/docs/integration.rst

 configured appropriately to interact correctly.
 In principle, these are:

-* Hardware setup, Devices, Partitions, etc.
+* Hardware setup, devices, partitions, etc.
 * The bootloader
 * The Linux kernel
 * The init system